ahdis/xdstools-docker/README.md

 Then, copy `iheos-toolkit2/xdstools2/target/xdstools2-*.war` to this folder as `xdstools5.war`.

-## Build & run xdstools5 instance in Docker
+## Build & run XDS Toolkit in a docker container

-Build the Docker image:
+Build the docker image:
 ```sh
 docker build -t xdstools .